Kevin-Cain/Blackjack/README.md

 **Rules**

--$1000 Bankroll/n
+-$1000 Bankroll.
--Split is available on same value cards/n
+-Split is available on same value cards.
--Can only Double original hand./n
+-Can only Double original hand.

-Thank you for checking it out and please give any feedback on how I could improve my code!/n ENJOY!!!
+Thank you for checking it out and please give any feedback on how I could improve my code!
+ENJOY!!!